orangese/csii-ai/INSTALL.md

 This is a three step process-- first, you must install Python.
 Next, `git`, which makes installing `easyai` a lot easier.
 Finally, installing `easyai` using Python's package manager.

+How to use this guide: follow steps 1-3 for your appropriate operating system.
+These steps must be done in order and instructions must be followed to the letter, quite literally!

 __Important__: if you have Python 2.7 installed, use this guide to install Python 3!
 If you don't know if you have Python 2.7, disregard this message.